tpf/tprf-hugo-site/content/grants.md

 [Who's Who](committees.html) page.

 The
-Grants Committee is an important interface between TPF, the Perl and Raku communities, and the companies and developers that use these languages in their software and processes.
+Grants Committee is an important interface between TPRF, the Perl and Raku communities, and the companies and developers that use these languages in their software and processes.
 As the grants bring about enhancements to the languages and